 - 1. Be on time at the designated loading zone ten (10) minutes prior to scheduled stop) - 2.
-Stay off the road at all times while walking to and waiting for the bus - 3.
+Always stay off the road while walking to and waiting for the bus - 3.
 Line up single file off the roadway to enter - 4.
 Wait until the bus is completely stopped before moving forward to enter - 5.
 Refrain from crossing a street until the bus driver signals it is safe - 6.
 Go immediately to a seat and be seated